fpoirotte/save-editor-AGB-AY5E/README.md

 This program should only be used by people who legally own a copy of the original game.
 I do not condone nor encourage software/video game piracy.

-If you do not own a legitimate copy of the game, please remove this program from your computer immediately.
+If you do not own a legitimate copy of the game, please uninstall this program from your computer immediately.

+## License

+This program is released under the MIT license.
+See https://github.com/fpoirotte/save-editor-AGB-AY5E/blob/main/LICENSE for more information.